Dante Arthurs: Parole attempt

 In June 2018, the 12th anniversary of Rodriguez-Urrutia Shu's murder, a public petition was initiated in preparation for Arthurs' first parole hearing scheduled in early 2019.
-On 26 June 2019, Arthurs would be eligible for parole, having served a 13-year minimum term of imprisonment.
+On 26 June 2019, Arthurs was considered for parole, having served a 13-year minimum term of imprisonment.
 The petition addressed current Attorney-General of Western Australia John Quigley and called on support from the public for the non-release of Arthurs, regardless of his eligibility for parole.
 Within a few days the online petition had gathered 75,000 signatures, and over the following two weeks it grew to 100,000 signatures.
 The petition gained strong media attention in Western Australia and reflected public concern that Arthurs may be released prior to his maximum term of imprisonment having been served.
 Many members of the public were shocked that it had already been 12 years since Rodriguez-Urrutia Shu was murdered.
 The media attention drew public comment from Quigley, who stated "the wishes of Sofia's family will weigh heavily in any decision I might make regarding this shocking case."

 On 20 June 2019, Attorney-General Quigley supported a recommendation by the Western Australian Prison Review Board that Arthurs not be released into the community.
-Arthurs will not be eligible for parole again until 26 June 2022.
+Arthurs was again considered for and denied parole in 2022 and in May 2025.